igucalo78/helm-charts/cw-cell-wrapper/README.md

 kubectl create secret generic cw-public --from-file=public=id_rsa.pub
 ```

 **NOTE:** This creates two secrets name cw-private and cw-public, which contain two files: private and public.
-Its important to have these file names as the CW application expects them.
+It's important to have these file names as the CW application expects them.
 Therefore we use the above syntax to specify the names inside the secret, and then specify the file from which you want to load the secrets, which can be generic.

-# Quick Guide
+# Quick Install Guide
 ## Prepare my-values.yaml file
 You can fetch the simple values.yaml file template of the CW Helm Chart from the following link: